djalbat/reaction/README.md

   ...
 }
 ```
 Passing contexts by value in this way will stop one set of components adversely affecting the contexts of others, so long as unique property names are used.
-The use of the generic `parentElement` property name is perhaps not such a good choice, however these patterns or something similar should be adopted unless passing contexts by reference is actually the required behaviour.

 ## Updates